 Definitions are important in mathematics, but they ought to evolve naturally from previous knowledge, models or real experiences that the child can relate to.
-Otherwise, confusion reigns.
-Mathematical definitions are generally very concise, contain mathematical terms, and require an immediate synthesis of the information if understanding is to result.
-However, although research confirms that most children cannot operate on an abstract or formal level until junior high school, we find many textbooks and teachers presenting formal definitions to children before they reach junior high school.
-In fact, learners' spatial thinking needs to be relatively mature (welldeveloped) before they are able to decide what the definition of a rhombus (for example) should be.
-Indeed, according to the Van Hiele theory, they need to be at least at Van Hiele Level 3 (see Burger & Shaughnessy, 1986; De Villiers, 1997).
+Otherwise confusion reigns.
+Mathematical definitions generally concise. contain are very immediate mathematical terms, and require an synthesis of the information if understanding is to result.
+However, although research confirms that most children cannot operate on an abstract or formal level until junior high school, we find many textbooks and teachers presenting formal definitions to children before they reach junior In fact. learners' spatial thinking needs to be relatively high school. mature (well developed) before they can decide what the definition of a rhombus (for example) should be.
+Indeed, according the Van Hiele theory, they need to be at least at Van Hiele Level 3 (see Burger & Shaughnessy, 1986; De Villiers, 1997).